perks-project/api-docs/README.md

 # api-docs

-API Docs for PERKS solutions
+Public API documentation for PERKS solutions.
+You can navigate to each folder and have a look at the documentation of the APIs exposed by each solution.